[?] Subscribe To This Site

 Every pet rabbit needs a cage

 Cages serve as protection from predators.
 All cages, hutches, runs or pens need to be sturdy and predator-proof.
-We don't like to remember this, but rabbits are at the bottom of the food chain, and your pet dogs and cats are still carnivores and predators by instinct.
+We don't like to remember this, but rabbits <i>are</i> at the bottom of the food chain, and your pet dogs and cats are still carnivores and predators by instinct.

 The North Dakota State University Agriculture Department suggests the following space allowances for caged rabbits.
 Most rabbit breeders tend to go a bit bigger than they recommend, to ensure the animal’s comfort.
-For pet rabbits that also get exercise outside their cages, these dimensions are probably close to perfect.

 Recommended Space Requirements for Rabbits